 Monday, 9 July 2007

 So anyway - I'm at the supermarket.
+I'm exhausted.
 It's 6:15pm and I'm waiting in the checkout queue leaning on my trolley and checking out the covers of the trashy mags.
-There is only one person in front of me, and a few people behind me.
+There is only one person in front of me and a few people behind me.
 Suddenly I snap out of my magazine induced daydream and notice it's my turn to unload all my stuff onto the conveyer belt, in fact the conveyer belt is almost empty so I should have probably started 30 seconds ago.
 I look down at my trolley and realise that it is filled with nothing but soap.
 And I mean filled.
 TO THE BRIM .
 With nothing but SOAP.
 Weird.
-Cos soap wasn't even on my list.
+Cos soap wasn't even on my shopping list.
 Even if it had been, I wouldn't have needed the thousand or so bars that had magically appeared in my trolley.
 It was SO weird.
 So anyway - knowing that I could never afford all that soap I backed my heavily laden trolley out of the queue (what on earth had the other customers thought as they queued up behind me?) and went back to where I had last seen my own items.
-I think the chain of circumstances that resulted in my surreal experience started when I parked my trolley in the shampoo aisle and wandered up the aisle trying to find some detol.
-When I returned, instead of grabbing my own trolley I must have then siezed the trolley filled with soap belonging to an unpacker.
-I hadn't managed to find the detol so I had nothing to add to my trolley and thus I didn't notice the new contents.
+I think the chain of events that resulted in my surreal experience started when I parked my trolley in the shampoo aisle and wandered up the aisle trying to find some Detol.
+When I returned, instead of grabbing my own trolley I must have then siezed the trolley filled with soap belonging to a shelf stacker.
+I hadn't managed to find the Detol so I had nothing to add to my trolley and thus I didn't notice the new contents.
 I'm glad the trolley parked in that position didn't contain any small children or I really would have been in trouble if I'd made it as far as I did.
-I'm also really amazed I didn't once glance into the trolley right up until it was time to unpack.
-And did the unpacker just watch me take their trolley ?
-I saw no signs of the unpacker where I found my original trolley - perhaps they had gone to report a woman clearly planning some large scale bubble related terrorist act that required a VERY large number of soap bars.
+I'm also really amazed I didn't once glance into the trolley right up until it was time to unload it onto the conveyer belt.
+And did the shelf stacker just watch me take their trolley ?
+I saw no signs of them when I found my original trolley - perhaps they had gone to report a woman clearly planning some large scale bubble related terrorist act that required a VERY large number of soap bars.
 More likely they were lying on the floor laughing their pants off.